kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 Branching create a safe base where I can:

 * experiment a feature
-* create a separate on what is ready to go and a feature that depending on other features to complete
+* create a separation on what is ready to go and a feature that depending on other features to complete
 * allow concurrent development with one developer works on feature A, and another developer works on feature B

 Some may have multiple branches to represent the corresponding state in a multi-landscape architecture, such as SAP.

 i.e.
-> main -> production system
+> main branch -> production system
 >
-> test -> test system
+> test branch -> test system
 >
-> dev -> dev system
+> dev branch -> dev system

 ```bash